YottaDB/YDBDoc/MessageRecovery/errors.rst

 PCONDEXPECTED, Post-conditional expression expected but not found

-Compile Time Error: This indicates that a colon (:) appeared to start a postconditional but it was not followed by a valid postconditional expression.
+Compile Time Error: This indicates that a colon (:) appeared to start a postconditional, but it was not followed by a valid postconditional expression.

 Action: Look for unwanted colons or missing post-conditional expressions.